ac-tuwien/MHLib.jl/Tuning/README.md

 - `smacdemo.py`
-    This is similar to the above `smacdemo.jl`, but here the main code for SMAC is written as a Phyton script.
+    This is similar to the above `smacdemo.jl`, but here the main code for SMAC is written as a Python script.

 - `smacdemo-with-julia-server.py`:
     Here, the main Python script spawns a number of Julia "server" subprocesses which